You Ziyuan: Life

 Liu Yao had the dozens of Ba leaders killed and had their bodies up for display in the market and thrown into the river.
-The Ba people were angry because of this and acclaimed Gou Quzhi (句渠知) as their leader.
+The Ba people were angry because of this and acclaimed Gou Quzhi as their leader.
 Gou declared himself King of Great Qin and swore to conquer Zhao.
 To make matters worse, the Di, Qiang, Jie and other Ba tribes in the Guanzhong region rose up in support of Gou, reaching up to 300,000 rebels all placing Chang'an under siege.

 You Ziyuan started a petition from prison offering more opposition to Liu Yao's plans.
-This only made Liu Yao scorn him more, and he began considering on executing him.
+This only made Liu Yao scorn him more, and he began considering executing him.
 However, Liu Yao ministers including Zhu Ji and Huyan Yan defended Ziyuan, pleading his innocence and loyalty.
 In the end, Liu Yao pardoned Ziyuan and welcomed him back into the government.

 After Ziyuan's release, Liu Yao was about to lead his forces against Gou Quzhi.
 You Ziyuan stopped him, offering himself instead to take charge.
 Ziyuan advised him that he should instead grant an amnesty first, pardoning those involved in the plot and their family members to convince the rebels to lay down their weapons.
 He also told him to give him only five thousand weak soldiers to campaign against the rebel.
 Liu Yao listened to his advice and handed over command to him by appointing him Grand General of Chariots and Cavalry and as Commander of expeditionary forces in Yongzhou and Qinzhou.